beppek/beppek.github.io/_posts/2015-11-12-testing-time.markdown

 That's where you'd find links to information on for example markdown, SASS, robots.txt, humans.txt and all other things related to this course - big or small.

 But for now I will just continue to dig out the information by myself, using random internet dudes as teachers.
 It seems to have worked well so far at least.

+*Edit: Since writing this post I saw that there were some links in the [description](https://coursepress.lnu.se/kurs/klientbaserad-webbprogrammering/examination/exam-assignment-1/) for Examination 1.
+Still, it wouldn't hurt to give all the useful links a page where you just collect all of them.*